When the draft decides the game

 Spamming S1 faster than 1 second per cast.
 Overflowing has a 1-second internal cooldown on both the Max Mana gain and the mana restore.
 Casting S1 every 0.6 to 0.8 seconds (possible with high cooldown reduction and 4 stacks) runs you directly into the 6-second escalation scaler: you burn through all 4 cost stacks in under 4 seconds and earn only 3 Overflowing ticks instead of 4.
 The rhythm that wastes zero mana is one cast every 1.5 seconds, matching S1's natural cooldown without overclocking it.

 Walking into max range to land the near hit instead of pre-stacking.
-New Cecilion players push forward for the landing-point damage (170 +140% TMP +14% Max Mana) because the number is bigger.
+New Cecilion players push forward for the landing-point damage because the number is bigger.
 Against any team with a single initiator, that step forward is the step that gets you killed.
-Path damage from range is 85 +70% TMP +7% Max Mana, which is plenty for poke work.
+Path damage from range is plenty for poke work.
 The near-landing hit is a finisher, not an opener, and only lands reliably when the target is already rooted by Sanguine Claws.

-Burning Flicker offensively after patch 2.1.61.
-The base Movement Speed cut from 255 to 250 and the Physical Defense shave turn every post-Flicker disengage into a 1-second death window.
-Before the patch, you could Flicker into a 4-stack S1 against a low-HP target and have time to exit.
-After it, the exit is gone: if the kill is not secured by the cast, you die for the attempt.
+Burning Flicker to chase a kill.
+Cecilion's base Movement Speed of 250 and Physical Defense of 17 turn every post-Flicker disengage into a death window.
+If you Flicker into a 4-stack S1 against a low-HP target and the kill is not secured by the cast, you die for the attempt.
+Flicker is the only exit button on a hero with no dash, no blink, and no defensive steroid.

 Picking Cecilion into a premade Gusion without a peel support.
-Gusion's Incandescence resets both Sword Spike and Shadowblade Slaughter cooldowns, and a full 10-dagger recall combo executes in under 1.5 seconds.
+Gusion's full 10-dagger recall combo executes in under 1.5 seconds.
 Cecilion's only survival tool is Flicker, which is too short to exit that range.
 Tigreal Attack Order pointed at Gusion on his approach is the only realistic counter, and you must draft it on your side.
 Without it, Gusion ends your game before you reach Lightning Truncheon.

 Tip